blog

 We do understand that ticket recipients are concerned more with the suspicious-looking citations than with engineering malpractice.
 We know that the citation bears the logo of the local police residing at an out-of-state address.
 We know that the citation demands money from the vehicle owner and presumes guilt until the owner blames someone else.
 But these things, as heinous as they are, are a ruse to the real game being played behind your back.
 It is the game of engineering malpractice where government, red-light camera vendor and IIHS conspire to create criminals for a profit.
 Remove the engineering malpractice, and there would no longer be red-light camera citations.

 Red-light camera programs are a charlatan fraud scheme profiting from bad physics.
 The cameras exploit the pseudo-science traffic engineers use to miscalculate the duration of the yellow light.
 The miscalculation always shorts the yellow light.
 The shortness is just a matter of degree.
 The miscalculation creates systematic unavoidable red-light running and crashes.
-The miscalculation exists at every signalized intersection because the engineer is following a national standard of care.
+The miscalculation exists at every signalized intersection because the engineer is following a national standard of practice.
 When you hear a traffic engineer justifying his yellow lights by saying "We just follow the ITE practice", know that he just confessed to making everyone run red lights.
 The Institute of Transportation Engineers practice is the problem.
-The ITE practice is indeed the standard of care, but it is a standard of care which departs from that required under engineering practice law.
+The ITE practice is the standard, but it is a standard of practice which falls short of a lawful standard of care.
+A lawful engineering standard of care is proper applications of physics that safeguard the public.
+The ITE practice is misspplication of physics which harm the public.
+It is very rare in the professional services that a standard of practice is not a standard of care.
+But this is one.
 Watch video 3.

 Believe it or not, you have experienced the bad physics while driving.
 The engineering defect called the dilemma zone is the outcome of the bad physics.
 A dilemma zone is a segment of road upstream from the intersection where if you are in it when the light turns yellow, you neither have the distance to comfortably stop nor the time to reach the intersection before the light turns red.
 You react to a dilemma zone by not knowing whether stopping or going would be appropriate, or by choosing to beat the light or slam on the brakes.
 Sometimes there is no stop or go solution.
 You must run a red light no matter what you choose.
 Over 90% of red-light camera tickets result from dilemma zones.
 Watch video 4.